Brushes

 Spiral Brush

-Small brushes used for cleaning, bottles, pipes, and tubes.
-They can be attached to equipment for custom high-speed spin cleaning.
+Spiral brushes are compact tools used for cleaning bottles, pipes, and tubes.
+They can be attached to equipment to perform high-speed spin cleaning, making them versatile in both manual and automated applications.

 Pipe Brush